RomainSire/MoviesApp/README.md

 # MoviesApp
 Displays current trending movies.

-The App uses jQuery and AJAX to request an answer from the API [The Movie DB](https://www.themoviedb.org/documentation/api)
+The App uses jQuery and AJAX to request a JSON answer from the API [The Movie DB](https://www.themoviedb.org/documentation/api)
 There is only one HTML page, and everything is managed by JavaScript.

 ## Ways of improving the app